Youth Transition

 ADRC Youth Transition Services

-The Aging and Disability Resource Center of Northwest Wisconsin assists with the transition process of disabled youth to adulthood starting at 17.5 years of age and offers a single entry point for information and assistance on issues affecting students and adults with disabilities regardless of income.
+The Aging and Disability Resource Center of Northwest Wisconsin assists with the transition process of disabled youth to adulthood starting at 17.5 years of age and offers a single-entry point for information and assistance on issues affecting students and adults with disabilities regardless of income.

 Services Provided at the ADRC include but are not limited to: